unneon/icie/README.md

 # ICIE [![](https://travis-ci.org/pustaczek/icie.svg?branch=master)](https://travis-ci.org/pustaczek/icie) [![](https://img.shields.io/visual-studio-marketplace/d/pustaczek.icie.svg)](https://marketplace.visualstudio.com/items?itemName=pustaczek.icie) [![](https://img.shields.io/visual-studio-marketplace/v/pustaczek.icie.svg)](https://marketplace.visualstudio.com/items?itemName=pustaczek.icie) [![](https://img.shields.io/github/license/pustaczek/icie.svg)](https://github.com/pustaczek/icie/blob/master/LICENSE)

 ICIE is intended to be a VS Code plugin which turns it into an IDE focused on competitive programming.
 It aims to cover every aspect of participating in programming competitions, from setting up template code, through building solutions and running the example tests to submitting the solution.
 Both efficiency and convenience are priorities, with automated behavior and keyboard shortcuts making coding hassle-free and achieving otherwise impossible time penalties.
-More advanced aspects of competitions such as output-only, library and interactive tasks, as well as profiling solutions or using certain technical tricks will also be added in the future.

 ## Quick start

 - Start Linux, launch [Visual Studio Code](https://code.visualstudio.com/), go to Extensions, search for ICIE and click Install.
-- Open a Codeforces task in your browser(e.g. [560A Remainder](https://codeforces.com/contest/1165/problem/A))
+- **To participate in a contest**, press <kbd>Alt</kbd><kbd>F9</kbd> before it starts and select it from the list.
-- Press <kbd>Alt</kbd><kbd>F11</kbd> in VS Code and paste the task URL into the input box
+- Use <kbd>Alt</kbd><kbd>F12</kbd> to automatically build, run example tests and submit if tests pass.
-- Solve the problem :)
+- Use <kbd>Alt</kbd><kbd>Backspace</kbd> to quickly switch between tasks.
-- Press <kbd>Alt</kbd><kbd>F12</kbd> to automatically build, run example tests and submit if tests passed
+- **To open a single task or an old contest**, press <kbd>Alt</kbd><kbd>F11</kbd> and copy-paste its URL.
 - Check out all the other features below!

 ### More features